 Although many businesses get people thinking about Christmas products starting on November 1st, the base of your brand awareness and marketing should really start in the fall or earlier.
-This way you can use that audience to retarget again in November and December.
+This way you can use that audience to re target again in November and December.
 In fact, some consumers are already searching for “Christmas Gift Ideas” in August thanks to Google Trends.
 Due to shortages resulting from the pandemic 2021 Holiday Shoppers have started much earlier according to a study by McKinsey & Company .
 Over 40% of the respondents said they expect to shop and spend earlier than they did in 2020 because they anticipate shortages, longer shipping times, and unexpected supply-chain challenges related to COVID-19

 So really it turns out you should have already started.
-If you haven’t already started it’s ok and no point worrying about what could have happened.
-Make the best of it and use your focus on getting started on your digital strategy now so you still have a chance. (hint: If you stay till the end we will give you an easy to follow accelerated strategy for one week)
+If you haven’t already started it’s ok!
+Make the best of it and use your focus on getting started on your digital strategy now so you still have a chance.
+(If you stay till the end we will give you an easy to follow accelerated strategy for one week)

 Make Seasonal Products a Priority

-You can’t expect people to assume you have a special holiday promo.
-Therefore, all your social headers, website galleries, and accounts should have your festive products front and center for people to see AND of course buy.
+Don’t expect consumers to assume you have a special holiday promo.
+Therefore, all your social headers, reels, videos, website galleries, and accounts should have your festive products front and center for people to see AND of course buy.
 If you are running ads ensure that they link to specifically designed landing pages that you are featuring this holiday and are easy to make purchases on.
-That means a landing page that is not cluttered and easy to ready purchase buttons. if you are a service-based business have an easy form for booking an appointment or making a call.
+That means a landing page that is not cluttered and easy to ready purchase buttons.
+If you are a service-based business have an easy form for booking an appointment or making a call.

 Start creating paid advertisements around those products as well.
 Carousel ads on Facebook and Instagram are great for featuring multiple products.
 If you have a Facebook Pixel set up you can target those audiences who have previously visited your site or purchased products with your holiday ad.
-You can also run retargeting ads on Google.
+You can also run re targeting ads on Google.

 ” A couple of years ago, I left a couple of key gifts in the cart on one website but checked them off as bought.